 - Worn tools are dangerous!
 Replace or repair the tool. - Every tool was designed to do a certain job.
 Use a tool for its intended use only. - Tools subject to impact (chisels, star drills and caulking irons) tend to "mushroom."
-Keep them dressed. - Don't force tools beyond their capacity or use "cheaters" to increase their capacity.
+Keep them dressed.
+Use tool holders. - Don't force tools beyond their capacity or use "cheaters" to increase their capacity.